 About NCAJ

-Our mandate as stipulated in the Act is to ensure a coordinated, efficient, effective and consultative approach in the administration of justice and reform of the justice system
+Our mandate is to ensure a coordinated, efficient, effective and consultative approach in the administration of justice and reform of the justice system.

 Council Members